 Must comply with one:

+□ be in writing, signed by each party stipulating to the specific facts, and submitted to the

+court.

-- $\Box$ be in writing, signed by each party stipulating to the specific facts, and submitted to the court. - □ be read into the record, followed by an oral statement of agreement from each party agreeing to the stipulated facts. - $\Box$ Consent order (G.S.
+□ be read into the record, followed by an oral statement of agreement from each party

+agreeing to the stipulated facts.

+Consent order (G.S.
 7B-801(b1))

 All three are required:

+☐ All parties are present or represented by counsel who is present and authorized to

+consent.

-- □ All parties are present or represented by counsel who is present and authorized to consent. - □ The child is represented by counsel (if a GAL has not been appointed to a juvenile who has been alleged to be a dependent juvenile only, this provision is not satisfied and a consent cannot be taken). - $\Box$ The court makes sufficient findings of fact.
+☐ The child is represented by counsel (if a GAL has not been appointed to a juvenile who

+has been alleged to be a dependent juvenile only, this provision is not satisfied and a consent cannot be taken). ☐ The court makes sufficient findings of fact.
-Findings and Conclusions

-The order shall (G.S.
-7B-807)

-- □ contain appropriate findings of fact (supported by competent evidence in the record); - □ contain appropriate conclusions of law (supported by the findings of fact); - ☐ if adjudicating the juvenile abused, neglected, or dependent, state that the allegations have been proved by clear and convincing evidence; and - □ be entered (reduced to writing, signed by the judge who presided over the hearing, and filed with the clerk) no later than thirty days following completion of the hearing.
+Findings and Conclusions The order shall (G.S.
+7B-807) contain appropriate findings of fact (supported by competent evidence in the record); contain appropriate conclusions of law (supported by the findings of fact); if adjudicating the juvenile abused, neglected, or dependent, state that the allegations have been proved by clear and convincing evidence; and be entered (reduced to writing, signed by the judge who presided over the hearing, and filed with the clerk) no later than thirty days following completion of the hearing.
 If the order is not entered within thirty days, clerk schedules a subsequent hearing at the first session of the court scheduled to hear juvenile matters to determine and explain reason for delay and address any needed clarification for the order.
 Order is entered within ten days of that hearing.

-Note: If the petition alleged more than one condition (abuse, neglect, dependency), the order should make findings and conclusions about each condition alleged.
+Note : If the petition alleged more than one condition (abuse, neglect, dependency), the order should make findings and conclusions about each condition alleged.
+Outcomes The court adjudicates the existence or nonexistence of the condition(s) alleged in the petition based on a clear and convincing evidence standard (G.S.
+7B-805; 7B-807).
+DSS failed to meet its burden of proof.
+Petition dismissed with prejudice.
+If child was placed in nonsecure custody, child must be released to parent, custodian, guardian, or caretaker.
+(G.S.
+7B-807(a)).
+DSS met its burden of proof by clear and convincing evidence.
+Child is adjudicated as one or more of the conditions alleged in the petition: abused, and/or neglected, and/or dependent.
+If the child is adjudicated abused, neglected, and/or dependent, the court proceeds to an initial dispositional hearing to be concluded within thirty days of completion of the adjudicatory hearing (G.S.
+7B-901).
+Pending entry of the initial dispositional order, the court should address the following in a temporary order: - custody, placement, and visitation.